gvenzl/dbpm/README.md

 Any pre-installation tasks have to be specified here.
 There are three different variants of pre-installation tasks:
 **.sql:** Pre-installation task that consists of simple SQL statements.
 **.cmd:** Pre-installation tasks that have to be executed on the command line.
 Examples could include things like additional installation of other binaries.
 **.sys:** Pre-installation tasks that will be executed as administrator.
-Examples could include things like Database parameter change, forceful closing of connections, etc.
+Examples could include things like database parameter change, forceful closing of connections, etc.

 **Note:** Pre-installation scripts are not considered part of the installation process and are therefore not rolled back on error during installation.